onedata/onedata-documentation/doc/administering_onedata/storage_configuration.md

 | timeout    | **string** | **(Optional)** Storage operation timeout in milliseconds |
 | readonly   | **bool**   | **(Optional)** Defines whether storage is readonly |

-Please note that Oneprovider will not automatically mount or unmount this storage from the nodes, this must be ensured by administrators.
+Please note that Oneprovider does not automatically mount or unmount this storage from the nodes, this must be ensured by administrators.

 ### S3